-Nodes that are not slaves can also extend transactions by sending a STALL response code on their BCI RS<1:0> L lines.
+Nodes that are not slaves can also extend transactions by sending a response code on their BCI RS<1:0> L lines.
 The BIIC at these nodes holds BI BSY L asserted (assuming BI BSY L was asserted in the previous cycle and that a stall timeout has not occurred) as long as the STALL response code is being sent.
-The BIIC's stall timeout counter limits the number of extension cycles to 127, after which BI BSY L is deasserted.
+The BIIC's stall counter limits the number of extension cycles to 127, after which BI BSY L is deasserted (this deassertion is qualified by the state Device Register bit <13>, which must be clear for BSY to deassert at this time; otherwise, the assertion of BI BSY L will reflect only the state of the BCI RS lines).
 No other VAXBI bus signals are affected.
-If а RS<1:0> L "stuck-at" STALL code failure occurs, the failed node BCI will cause each subsequent VAXBI transaction to be extended by 127 cycles.
+If a BCI RS<1:0> L "stuck-at" STALL code failure occurs on a BIIC with Register bit <13> not set, the failed node will cause each subsequent VAXBI transaction to be extended by 127 cycles.
+If a BCI RS<1:0> L "stuck-at" STALL code failure occurs on a BIIC with Device Register bit <13> set, BI BSY L will never deassert and the bus will hang.